Baba Hari Dass: Bhagavan Das and hospital episode

 Bhagavan Das was introduced to Baba Hari Dass at the Hanumangarhi, Nainital (the 'Fortress of Hanuman'), who was then a manager and builder of the temple.
 Bhagavan Das described that experience: "Hari Das was the real thing, a cave yogi", and, "I showed Hari Dass Baba how I did these kriyas, and he helped me perfect my technique".

 In 1968, in meditation, Bhagavan Das, according to his own account, intuitively knew that Baba Hari Dass was in some danger, then under a supervised doctor care in Agra, arranged by Neem Karoli Baba.
 Bhagavan Das drove from Nainital overnight and removed him from that life-threatening condition.
 (Note: It's Here Now (Are You?): A Spiritual Memoir; Broadway Books, Ney York, 1997, 1st ed; ISBN 0-7679-00081; Ch 20, p.170: "I climbed through the window.
 I pulled the tubes out of his limbs, picked him up like a baby and walked out of the house.
 I laid him in the passenger seat of the Land Rover and drove back to Naini Tal...")
 After few days Baba Hari Dass wrote, "You saved my life".
 Explaining that episode, Bhagavan Das interpreted the event with considerable hesitation.
 He reported the incident took place in Lucknow (not in Agra) and interpreted Baba Hari Dass' refusal of further treatments as a dislike of Western medicine: "being subjected to Western medical techniques was a death sentence."

 According to Baba Hari Dass’ account, what occurred during the hospital treatment, arranged by Neem Karoli Baba in Agra (instead of Lucknow), had life-threatening consequences.
-After the initial diagnosis, „He has no sickness.
+After the initial diagnosis, "He has no sickness.
 He is just fatigued by overwork", the doctor, nonetheless, prescribed tablets and injections that caused Baba Hari Dass to experience progressive body weakness, dizziness, and degrading of vital functions, „I started feeling dizzy.
 I told the doctor that I couldn’t keep my balance when I walked and that I didn't want any more injections...He stopped giving the injections, but I became very sick.
 I had no energy.
 I could not eat, sleep, or do anything… I asked the doctor to tell me what the injections and tablets he had given me were, but he refused to say and stopped coming to see me.”
-Latter, a chemist, familiar with that doctor's practice said, “If he told you that you have no sickness, then why was he giving you these shots?… These shots can damage your vital organs.”
+Later, a chemist, familiar with that doctor's practice said, “If he told you that you have no sickness, then why was he giving you these shots?… These shots can damage your vital organs.”
 In one month time, Baba Hari Dass was able to walk and leave Agra for Haldvani, but the lingering effects of poor balance after the treatment persisted for several more weeks.